 We choose to use bats because they possess a rare combination of acoustic abilities that are advantageous for studying the neural mechanisms underlying real-life acoustic communication.

-In detail, our species of bats possess a rich and diverse vocabulary of different acoustic communication signals that are used during social interactions between individuals.
-Further, unlike the overwhelming majority of non-human mammals, the bat vocalizations are not innate but rather believed to be learned from conspecifics.
-The vocal learning abilities of bats allows us to study the detailed mammalian neural circuits supporting this core human function.
+Our species of bats possess a rich and diverse vocabulary of different acoustic communication signals that are used during social interactions between individuals.
+Further, unlike the overwhelming majority of non-human mammals, the bat vocalizations are potentially learned from conspecifics.
+This unique feature allows us to study the detailed mammalian neural circuits supporting this core human function.

 Miniaturized Wireless Electrophysiology